steenhansen/type-czech/read-mes/faq-answers.md

         fetch(some_url)
         .then(response => {
           if (type_czech.isActive()) {
-            /* and TypeCzech functions infrequently show up here paired with an assert_check() */ }
+            /* and TypeCzech functions infrequently show up here paired with an check_assert() */ }
         })